-Things to do in Port Moresby – contrary to what its reputation may suggest there are actually quite a few good things to do in the nation’s capital if you are staying there in transit to your final destination or sampling the local diving.
+Things to do in Port Moresby… Contrary to what its reputation may suggest, there are quite a few good things to do in the nation’s capital.
+If you are staying there in transit to your final destination or sampling the local diving.

-Parliament Haus (National Parliament), the Botanic Gardens and the National Museum are all well worth a visit and offer a pleasant way to spend a few hours.
+Parliament Haus (National Parliament), the Botanic Gardens and the National Museum are all well worth a visit.
+They offer a pleasant way to while away a few hours.

-Most of the hotels will run escorted tours to them and it is best to use a tour so that somebody is accompanying you – just in case…
+Most of the hotels will run escorted tours to all these places.
+It is best to use a tour so that somebody is accompanying you – just in case…

 But my experience is that all three locations are safe to visit and I have never experienced any problems at any of them.

-Personally I really like the National Parliament, which is modeled in the style of a Sepik spirit house – “haus tambaran” – and is set in some beautiful and very carefully landscaped gardens.
+Personally I really like the National Parliament.
+It is modeled in the style of a Sepik spirit house – “haus tambaran”.
+And is set in some beautiful and very carefully landscaped gardens.

 Bilum’s are used by both men and women for carrying everything from personal belongings and food, through to young babies…

-Traditionally made using woven plant reeds, a practice still widely utilized in the rural areas across PNG, many villagers now use wool-based yarns to make their bilums so they are much more colorful and you will see many of these displayed at Four Mile.
+Traditionally made using woven plant reeds, a practice still widely utilized in the rural areas across PNG.
+Many villagers now use wool-based yarns to make their bilums so they are much more colorful.
+You will see many of these displayed at Four Mile.

 You will also see what has become the traditional dress of choice (particularly so in rural areas) for the majority of PNG women – the “Meri Blouse”…

-Styles vary slightly and there appears to be a long and short version, with the shorter one being more of a blouse and worn with a long sarong-type wrap around skirt, and the longer one the more all-encompassing version.
+Styles vary slightly and there appears to be a long and short version.
+The shorter one being more of a blouse and worn with a long sarong-type wrap around skirt.
+While the longer one is the more all-encompassing version.

 The term Meri Blouse comes from the pidgin (tok pisin) word for a woman, which is Meri as in Mary…